b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 ## What's actually wrong here
 I have yet to find what societal ills are traced back to LGBT folks.
 What argument do we have against them?
 Are they causing problems?
 If so, what are they?
 Are those problems exclusive to a sexual orientation?

+I will now engage in more [[logical-fallacies#Strawman Fallacy|strawman arguments]] based on rationalities that I'd been raised with.

 ### Reproduction
 *"Gay relationships don't produce kids, can ultimately lead to a population decline collapse!"*